-- General obligation debt shall not exceed 3.0% of the assessed valuation of taxable real property. - General fund debt service expenditures (County and Schools) shall not exceed 10% of the general government and schools operating budgets. - Debt ratios do not include debt to be repaid from identified revenue sources outside the General Fund.
+- General obligation debt shall not exceed 2.75% of the assessed valuation of taxable real property. - General fund debt service expenditures (County and Schools) shall not exceed 10% of the general government and schools operating budgets. - The County intends to maintain a 10-year pay-out ratio at or above 60%.
+To the extent possible, future debt for County facilities will be issued with level principal payments. - When the County finances capital improvements or other projects through bonds or capital leases, it will repay the debt within a period not to exceed the expected useful life of the projects. - Debt ratios do not include debt to be repaid from identified revenue sources outside the General Fund.
 In the case of special service districts, the Board of Supervisors intends to set tax rates to cover any debt to be funded with the revenue. - Capital lease debt service shall not exceed 1% of the general government budget.
 Capital lease debt may only be used if all the following four criteria are met: - 1.
 Capital lease purchase is eligible under state law for such financing; - 2.
 Useful life of the purchase equals or exceeds the term of the debt; - 3.
 Total purchase exceeds \$100,000; and - 4.
 Sufficient funds are available to service the capital lease debt.

-Capital Improvement Program (CIP) And Bonded Debt Service Affordability Guidelines
+Capital Improvement Program (CIP)

-- A five-year CIP allocating capital improvement funds between the Schools and General Government will be adopted annually. - Debt-funded CIP projects for County and Schools will be no less than \$500,000 each and will have a useful life that meets or exceeds the life of any debt issuance. - Capital Improvement projects for County and Schools are items for which the purchase, construction, renovation, non-recurring replacement, expansion, or the acquisition represents a public betterment and adds to the total physical worth of Stafford.
+- A five-year balanced CIP allocating capital improvement funds along with a planning CIP for years 6 10 developed between the Schools and General Government will be adopted annually.
+A projection of changes to the tax rate will be included to help inform the Board of possible impacts of decisions. - CIP projects for County and Schools are items for which the purchase, construction, renovation, non-recurring replacement, expansion, or the acquisition represent a public betterment and adds to the total physical worth of Stafford.
 Projects include, but are not limited to, expenditures for land, new structures, major repairs and renovations; maintenance of existing structures; and expenditures for machinery, equipment and vehicles.
-Each project should have a total cost of \$500,000 or more.
-Scope of project includes all professional services (land acquisition, legal, planning, design) and construction costs.
+Each project funded by long term bonds should have a total cost of \$500,000 or more.
+Bond funded expenses include land acquisition, legal, planning, design and construction costs.